jhorology/nks-presets-collection/README.md

  ```
 *naming is my guess.

 It seems that first 3 chunks are using same object encoding method.
-My solution '[nks-json](https://www.npmjs.com/package/nks-json)' can exchange bidrectional between JSON and chunk.
+My solution '[nks-json](https://www.npmjs.com/package/nks-json)' can exchange bidirectional between JSON and chunk.

 PCHK chunk is the only pluginstates.